ojas-parikh/DECA-Spring-Term-Lab-Challenges/README.md

 My EEP1 design with my multiplier can be found in the files of this repository, as can the code needed to implement a multiplication.

 Further explanation of the design/ design process can be found in my Logbook.

+If all "copy" files are downloaded and opened with ISSIE you should see an EEP1 with my multiplier implemented.